WillDeary/WillDeary.github.io/_posts/2020-05-23-introduction.md

 games non-stop, it gets a little dull.
 So that was how I ended up teaching myself how to program.
 I think this bewildered my Father as he had been trying to teach me how to program for years, and I had no interest in it..
 Oops.
 So here I was learning how to make very very basic computer games and websites.
 So, i thought why don't I do this for my degree.
-(I had originally applied for aeronautical engineering. :sleeping:)
+(I had originally applied for aeronautical engineering. :sleeping:).